-- Don't discard unvisualized columns in the data source.
-Explain Data considers fields in the underlying data when is analyzes a mark.
+- Don't discard unvisualised columns in the data source.
+Explain Data considers fields in the underlying data when is analyses a mark.

 - Low cardinality dimensions work better.
 The explanation of a categorical dimension is easier to interpret if its cardinality is not too high (< 20 categories).
 Dimensions with more than 500 unique values will not be considered for analysis.

 - Don't pre-aggregate data as a general rule.
 But if the data source is massive, consider pre-aggregating the data to an appropriate level of detail.

 - Use extracts over live data sources.
 Extracts run faster than live data sources.
 With live data sources, the process of creating explanations can create many queries (roughly one query per each candidate explanation), which can result in explanations taking longer to be generated.